Sevangmb/aujourdhuirpg/README.md

 ## Introduction

-Aujourd'hui RPG is an interactive role-playing game that plunges you into the heart of France, from contemporary times to pivotal historical eras.
-Create a unique character and navigate a dynamic world where every choice matters.
-Powered by generative AI, the game offers a deeply personal and replayable narrative experience, featuring a living economy, intelligent travel, and surprise encounters with historical figures.
+Aujourd'hui RPG is an interactive role-playing game that plunges you into the heart of France, blending realistic life simulation with narrative-driven adventure.
+Create a unique character and navigate a dynamic world where every choice—from the croissant you eat to the metro you take—matters.
+Powered by generative AI, the game offers a deeply personal and replayable experience, featuring a living economy, an intelligent travel system, and surprise encounters with historical figures.

 ## Core Features

-*   **Character Creation:** Design a detailed character with a unique name, background, and an AI-generated avatar.
+*   **Character Creation:** Design a detailed character with a unique name, background, starting era, and an AI-generated avatar.
+Define your narrative experience by setting your preferred story tones (Horror, Romance, Action, etc.).
-*   **Dynamic Storytelling:** Engage with scenarios presented in HTML, making choices that directly influence a story that evolves with you.
+*   **Dynamic AI Storytelling:** Engage with scenarios presented in rich HTML, making choices that directly influence a story that evolves with you.
+The AI acts as a Game Master, creating quests, NPCs, and events on the fly.
-*   **Multi-Era Gameplay:** Start your adventure in the modern day or travel back to historical periods like the Renaissance, meeting historical figures as they were in their own time.
+*   **Enriched Item & Economy System:** Interact with a world of tangible objects.
+    *   **Real-World Items:** Discover authentic French products, read real books from Google Books, and use items with realistic properties (durability, nutritional value, etc.).
-*   **Living Economy**: Actively earn money through AI-generated jobs and missions.
+    *   **Living Economy:** Earn money through AI-generated jobs.
 Manage realistic expenses for everything from a cup of coffee to a taxi ride—the world has a cost.
+    *   **Crafting & Cooking:** Use recipes and gathered ingredients to cook meals or craft items, with success based on your skills.
-*   **Intelligent Transport System**: Travel between locations with choices of transport mode (walk, metro, taxi), each with time, cost, and energy trade-offs.
+*   **Intelligent Transport System:** Travel between locations with choices of transport mode (walk, metro, taxi), each with distinct time, cost, and energy trade-offs.
 Journeys can even trigger random narrative events.
+*   **Physiology Simulation:** Manage your character's hunger and thirst.
+Your physical state affects your performance, adding a layer of survival and realism to your adventure.
+*   **Narrative Combat:** Engage in a combat system that is driven by the story.
+Your stats, skills, and equipment determine the outcome of conflicts initiated by the AI.
-*   **Geospatial Analysis**: Use AI-powered tools to get strategic insights on your current location, including its safety, atmosphere, economic profile, and hidden gems.
+*   **Geospatial Analysis:** Use AI-powered tools to get strategic insights on your current location, including its safety, atmosphere, economic profile, and hidden gems.
-*   **Encounters with History**: Meet historical figures (or their modern descendants) tied to the places you visit.
+*   **Encounters with History:** Meet historical figures (or their modern descendants) tied to the places you visit.
 Uncover unique secrets, facts, and quests from these AI-enriched characters.
-*   **Investigation Dossier**: Become a detective.
+*   **Investigation Dossier:** Become a detective.
 Collect clues and documents, and rely on an AI-generated summary to help you connect the dots and solve complex mysteries.
-*   **Cloud-Based Persistence:** Your progress is automatically saved to the cloud.
-Load different save points (auto-saves, manual saves, and checkpoints) to continue your adventure anytime, anywhere.
+*   **Cloud-Based Persistence:** Your progress is automatically saved.
+Load different save points (auto-saves, manual saves, and checkpoints) to continue your adventure anytime.

 ## Tech Stack